Building Hope, Not Walls

 Moving away from our position, I noticed a row of vertically chiselled areas equally spaced apart.
 Mathias explained that the Wall was put together by thousands of separate sections of reinforced concrete, known as “Grenzmauer 75” (Border Wall ‘75).
 Built in 1975, it was the final, and indeed, most sophisticated version.
 Although heavily constructed with mesh fencing and cable wire, it didn’t stop the unwavering wall-peckers from discovering that the seams of each section were the penetrable weak spot.

 Later on that day, the atmosphere became more spirited as the crowds grew.
 It ranged from a man dressed up as Santa Claus bellowing “ho,ho,ho!” and hugging all in his path to that of an imaginative hair stylist who set up shop in front of the Wall.
 (We later learned that this former east Berliner was providing free haircuts to gain experience for his new life in the west.)
 My attention was then drawn to a wreath placed near the Bradenburg Gate.
 It commemorated those who were killed trying to escape.
-The last person was Chris Gueffroy, who sadly - had he waited a mere nine months - could have danced freely across the damn barrier without fear of the bullets, guards, mines and trenches that ultimately ended his life.
+The last person to go down was Chris Gueffroy.
+Sadly, if he had waited a mere nine months, he could have danced freely across the damn barrier without fear of the bullets, guards, mines and trenches that ultimately ended his life.

 Perhaps the most poignant moment of my visit was an image of an east guard standing watch from atop the Wall.
 Alone and looking rather dejected, he appeared reluctant to serve as peacemaker.
 Clothed in his worn military cap and uniform, he embodied a consciousness of an emerging new world order.
 A defeated, outdated regime held captive in its own barricade, if you will.
 His elevated gesture was emblematic of repression and war, teetering undeniably to crumble and fall.